awslabs/multi-model-server/docs/export.md

 **signature.json**

 1. **input**: Contains MXNet model input names and input shapes.
 It is a list contains { data_name : name, data_shape : shape } maps.
 Client side inputs should have the same order with the input order defined here.
 1. **input_type**: Defines the MIME content type for client side inputs.
-Currently all inputs must have the same content type and only two MIME types, "image/jpeg" and "application/json", are supported.
+Currently all inputs must have the same content type.
+Only two MIME types are currently supported: "image/jpeg" and "application/json".
 1. **output**: Similar to input, it contains MXNet model output names and output shapes.
 1. **output_type**: Similar to input_type.
 Currently all outputs must have the same content type.
 Only two MIME types are currently supported: "image/jpeg" and "application/json".